 Signature Title Date

-/s/ Christopher McElvany President, Chief Executive Officer December 5, 2022
+/s/ Christopher McElvany President, Chief Executive Officer January 9, 2023

 Christopher McElvany (principal executive officer), and Director

-/s/ Brian Zasitko Interim Chief Financial Officer December 5, 2022
+/s/ Brian Zasitko Chief Financial Officer January 9, 2023

 Brian Zasitko (principal financial and accounting officer)

-Executive Chair and Director December 5, 2022
+Executive Chair and Director January 9, 2023

 Richard D. Nanula

-Director December 5, 2022
+Director January 9, 2023

-Paul Abramowitz -
+Paul Abramowitz

-Director December 5, 2022
+Director January 9, 2023

-Brittany Kaiser -
+Brittany Kaiser

-Director December 5, 2022
+Director January 9, 2023

-Charles B. Nemeroff, M.D., Ph.D. -
+Charles B. Nemeroff, M.D., Ph.D.

-Director December 5, 2022
+Director January 9, 2023

-Scott Reeves -
+Scott Reeves

-Director December 5, 2022
+Director January 9, 2023

 Livio Susin

-By: /s/ Christopher McElvany Christopher McElvany Attorney-in-Fact
+By: /s/ Christopher McElvany

+Christopher McElvany Attorney-in-Fact

 II-7

-November 23, 2022
+December 30, 2022

-Chris McElvany Chief Executive Officer Lucy Scientific Discovery (USA) Inc.
+Brian Zasitko Chief Financial Officer Lucy Scientific Discovery (USA) Inc.

-Dear Chris,
+Dear Brian,

 1. Position; Duties.
-On behalf of Lucy Scientific Discovery (USA) Inc., a Delaware corporation (the "Company"), I am pleased to memorialize in writing your full-time employment with the Company, in the position of Chief Executive Officer, commencing on the date of closing of the Company's initial public offering (the "IPO") and listing of the Company's shares of Common Shares (as hereinafter defined) on Nasdaq or another market or exchange (such date, the "Effective Date").
+On behalf of Lucy Scientific Discovery (USA) Inc., a Delaware corporation (the "Company"), I am pleased to memorialize in writing your full-time employment with the Company, in the position of Chief Financial Officer, commencing on January 1, 2023 (the "Effective Date").
 This offer letter (this "Agreement") sets forth the terms of your employment with the Company.
-Subject to the closing of the IPO, this Agreement will become effective on the Effective Date and any prior consulting or employment agreement, arrangement or understanding will be automatically terminated, without any further action by the Company or you.
+This Agreement will become effective on the Effective Date and any prior consulting or employment agreement, arrangement or understanding will be automatically terminated, without any further action by the Company or you.

-You will have the responsibilities, duties and authority of and with respect to the Company and its Affiliates (as such term is defined in Rule 501 of the Securities Act of 1933, as amended) as is reasonably expected of the Chief Executive Officer of the Company, as assigned from time to time by the Company's Board of Directors (the "Board").
+You will have the responsibilities, duties and authority of and with respect to the Company and its Affiliates (as such term is defined in Rule 501 of the Securities Act of 1933, as amended) as is reasonably expected of the Chief Financial Officer of the Company, as assigned from time to time by the Company's Board of Directors (the "Board").
 You will report to and work closely with the Board and such other officers of the Company as the Board may hereafter designate from time to time, to further the goals and objectives of the Company.
 You will work from the Company's offices in Victoria, British Columbia or remotely, as necessary or appropriate to properly discharge your duties and responsibilities to the Company, and you further acknowledge and agree that your position with the Company may require you to travel both nationally and internationally as necessary and appropriate to meet the Company's business objectives; provided that you shall not be required to travel and reside in Canada for more than fifty percent (50%) of any calendar year.
 You agree to faithfully and diligently devote all of your business time and efforts to your position with the Company as is necessary to perform your duties and responsibilities to the Company.
 In addition, you agree to abide by the rules, regulations, instructions, personnel practices and policies of the Company and any changes thereto that may be adopted from time to time by the Company.

 2. Base Compensation.
-In consideration for your services to the Company and its Affiliates, the Company shall pay you an initial annual base salary of \$300,000 (the "Base Salary"), payable in accordance with the Company's regular payroll practices applicable to the Company's senior officers as in effect from time to time, and subject to all withholdings and deductions as required by law.
-Your Base Salary will increase to an annual amount of \$400,000 on the first anniversary of the Effective Date, and shall thereafter be reviewed annually and may be adjusted based on your performance and responsibilities, in the sole discretion of the Company.
+In consideration for your services to the Company and its Affiliates, the Company shall pay you an initial annual base salary of \$200,000 (the "Base Salary"), payable in accordance with the Company's regular payroll practices applicable to the Company's senior officers as in effect from time to time, and subject to all withholdings and deductions as required by law.
+Your Base Salary shall be reviewed annually and may be adjusted based on your performance and responsibilities, in the sole discretion of the Company.